-The gatehouse decoration in the Mao's Compound harmoniously blends local cultural elements with family traditions.
+The gatehouse decoration in this residence harmoniously blends local cultural elements with family traditions.
 It is adorned with auspicious patterns, flowers, and mythical creatures, all symbolizing good fortune, wealth, and longevity.
 The paintings on the gatehouse further enrich its cultural significance, depicting historical stories and mythological legends that reflect the family's heritage and aspirations.

 The screen wall, typically situated along the central axis, is either inside the gatehouse or just outside the main gate, complementing the gatehouse structure.
-In the Mao's Compound, the screen wall is positioned directly opposite the gatehouse or on the inner side.
+In this residence, the screen wall is positioned directly opposite the gatehouse or on the inner side.
 Its primary function is to block the line of sight, maintaining the compound's privacy.
 According to feng shui, the screen wall serves to buffer airflow, attracting positive energies like wealth and vitality, while blocking negative energy, thus offering comfort and protection to the residents.